Throttle Position Sensor

-The TPS or throttle position sensor indicates throttle plate angle to the PCM.
-The PCM uses this along with other sensor information to adjust the air fuel mixture.
-The TPS contains a potentiometer like the one in the illustration.
-Note that some TPS sensors are adjusted by loosening two machined screws and rotating the sensor on the throttle body.
-This sensors signal is used to indicate normal and sudden acceleration.
-If it is faulty, hesitation or a dead spot can occur.
+The (TPS) throttle position sensor indicates the throttle plate angle to the ECM.
+It contains a potentiometer that changes a 5-volt reference signal sent from the ECM.
+The ECM uses this, along with other sensor information, to adjust the air-fuel mixture.
+Some TP sensors are adjusted by loosening two machined screws and rotating the sensor on the throttle body.

 Today's throttle body has a control motor and two throttle position sensors.
 It is electronically controlled by the ECM, omitting the need for throttle cables used in the past.
 In addition, these throttle bodies work with other systems like cruise, traction, and stability control.